zankia/damas-core/Authentication.md

 ### Salt
 The tokens are encrypted using a salt composed of a secret passphrase specified on the server under `extension.jwt.secret`, and the users' hashed passwords.
 If we change either one, every previously obtained tokens is revoked.

-### Passwords
-The users' passwords are stored in the database under a `password` key for each user element.
-The passwords are stored as encoded strings, using the `sha1` or `md5` hash algorithms.
-You can specify the preferred algorithm in `extensions.jwt.passwordHashAlgorithm`.
-The algorithm is automatically detected at signIn (using the hash length) so a mix of methods could exist in the database (this is useful to migrate or merge multiple user databases that use different hash algorithms).

 ## Users
 The users are regular elements we can create, update or delete using the API.
 ```json